azure-appservice-samples/zendzray-drupalelephanthunt/_posts/01-01-01-Instructions.md

    ![][80]

-1. Browse to the WordPress site from the previous step to verify the Z-Ray bar is injected at the bottom of the page
+1. Browse to the Drupal site from the previous step to verify the Z-Ray bar is injected at the bottom of the page

    ![][90]